 Printable Family Goal Setting Worksheet Template

 You may also find this Family Goal Setting worksheet helpful to plan family objectives as a team.
 You can print the pdf here or pin the image above for later.
 These printable worksheets are perfect for bringing to your next family meeting.
-They are the best way to teach your kids about personal goals and goals that can be accomplished only as a family unit.
+They are the best way to teach your kids about personal goals and objectives that can be accomplished only as a family unit.
 Starting a family tradition of goal setting may be hard at first but it gets easier as you all know what to expect and become better working as a team.
+The goal setting template helps everyone get on the same page.